 While his association with William Gannon wasn’t long term it served to keep his name before the public and among his big race triumphs, post-Melos, were two Maribyrnong Plates (1889 The Admiral; 1893 Dreamland); another Caulfield Guineas (1890 Annesley); and the 1896 Adelaide Cup on Warpaint.
-After retiring from the saddle, Power turned to training horses and the experience gained from working in collaboration with the likes of the Dakin brothers, and Harry Rayner soon brought results.
+After retiring from the saddle, Power turned his hand to training horses and the experience gained from working in collaboration with the likes of the Dakin brothers, and Harry Rayner soon brought results.
 Among his best horses were O’Trigger, Hopetoun and Warpaint.
 Sadly, it was not to be a long training career as the years of wasting as a jockey had taken their toll.
 Edward Power died in February 1905 at the age of forty-five in his residence in Francis-street, Ascotvale.

 Melos did not appear in public again until the Victoria Derby.
 The southern classic that year was invested with an interest far beyond the ordinary because of the presence of a certain boom galloper from New Zealand.
 In the field of seven, Carbine went off the 6/4 favourite with Melos the second elect at 5/2.
 Not everybody, however, was convinced that the Victoria Derby was a clash in two.
 On the Friday night before the race a small group of Turf aficionados including the jockey Tom Hales and the journalist Tom Willis (‘Milroy’) of the Sydney Mail, gathered in a Swanston Street Hotel to discuss the following day’s card.
 While so engaged, M. S. Mackenzie, who used to do commissions for Hales, joined the party and informed the great jockey that he had taken £1,600 to £200 about Ensign for him (Hales).
 The latter, who was never given to boasting, quietly remarked: “His proper price is 6/4” and advised the rest of the group to get on early and often.
 As we have seen, Ensign was considered too backwards to run in the A.J.C.
 Derby, with the Newmarket stable relying on Volley instead while Ensign picked up the lowly Trial Stakes, the race immediately before the classic.
 Unusually for one of James White’s racehorses, Ensign was already a gelding when he made his unplaced racecourse debut in a Nursery on Sydney Cup Day 1888 and his only other start in that first season came on the fourth day of that A.J.C.
 Autumn Meeting when beaten a half-length into second placing in another Nursery.